nfroidure/svgicons2svgfont/README.md

 'rect', 'line', 'circle', 'ellipsis', 'polyline' and 'polygon' shapes will be converted to pathes.
 Multiple pathes will be merged.

-Transform attributes either on <g> element or path/shape elements are currently unsupported.
+Transform attributes either on 'g' element or path/shapes elements are currently unsupported.

 Usage